 Temporary Work Can Last Longer Than You Expect

 Many healthcare facilities are using nursing agency workers for long-term assignments.
 They find it more economical to hire temporary workers than to have full-time employees to whom they have to pay benefits.
 In the past, a temporary assignment was usually a few weeks or even a few days.
 There are now long-term temporary assignments that can last many months.
-This still isn’t a full-time job, but it provides you at least some short-term security.
+This still isn’t a full-time job, but it provides you with at least some short-term security.

 A Temporary Job May Lead to a Full-Time Position

-It’s not unusual for healthcare facilitates to hire nursing agency workers for full-time positions.
+It’s not unusual for healthcare facilities to hire nursing agency workers for full-time positions.
 Some facilities like to try people out on a temporary basis before hiring them permanently.
 If you do an outstanding job, you might even create a full-time job for yourself where none existed before.
 A temporary job can also lead to something more permanent in a less direct way.
 Any type of work puts you in contact with people.
 A co-worker or manager might know about a job for which you’re qualified.
 Being busy in the world, even at a temporary job, opens up more networking possibilities than sitting at home.

 You Can Acquire New Skills

 You can learn something new at almost any job.
 You may need to be proactive to make the most of temporary jobs.
 Ask questions.
 Volunteer to learn new skills even if it’s beyond the scope of what you were hired for.
-If you have some downtime, ask someone if you can help out in a more complex procedure.
+If you have some downtime, ask someone if you can help out with a more complex procedure.
 This might introduce you to a new skill such as learning an assessment technique.

 How to Find a Nursing Agency Job?